DalbergDataInsights/react-components/README.md

 - colors - a list of colors in hex or rgb\
 - steps - a list of color steps\
   !important Since colors are fit in the gaps, there should be 1 more color than steps
-- bounds - a list of lists with coordinates that bound the country. (if using Google maps, the lat and lng are swapped places!) [[left, top], [right, bottom]]

 ### Map Props Passthrough